official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 travel, managing AI, transferring and managing money, recruiting, and more.

-**Fast travel**

--  Depending on your parameters setting, you can fast travel to and from different zones provided there are no enemies within 500 meters of you.

--  You can use fast travel to transport High Command squads and vehicles as well.
+- **Fast Travel** - Depending on your parameters setting, you can fast travel to and from different zones provided there are no enemies within 500 meters of you.
+You can use fast travel to transport High Command squads and vehicles as well.

-**Player and Money**

--  Here you can add or remove a player to/from the member list temporarily (until the server is restarted).
+- **Player and Money** - Here you can add or remove a player to/from the member list temporarily (until the server is restarted).
 Non server members do not have access to equipment that is not unlocked.
 Look at a player and press add server member to give them server membership.

--  You can transfer your personal money to other players or the faction funds.
+You can transfer your personal money to other players or the faction funds.

-**Undercover on**

--  Use this setting to go undercoverif you are not being spotted by anyone and are not wearing suspicious equipment.
+- **Undercover On** - Use this setting to go undercoverif you are not being spotted by anyone and are not wearing suspicious equipment.

-**Construct here**

--  A number of objects used for cover and obstacles can be built through this menu.

--  Only bunker options cost money and you must have an engineer in your squad or be an engineer to build bunkers.
+- **Construct Here** - A number of objects used for cover and obstacles can be built through this menu.
+Only bunker options cost money and you must have an engineer in your squad or be an engineer to build bunkers.

-**Garage vehicle**

--  Look at a vehicle while in a friendly location and press this button to send it to the garage.
+- **Garage vehicle** - Look at a vehicle while in a friendly location and press this button to send it to the garage.

-**Unlock vehicle**

--  Allows other groups to use your vehicle.
+- **Unlock vehicle** - Allows other groups to use your vehicle.

 AI Management Menu
 ------------------